elespdn/elespdn.github.io/talks/20190425_TEIcustomization/exercises/exerciseRoma.md

 That's all!
 Now you can Save the Customization and generate the Schema, as you did in the previous exercise.

-You can test your schema on Karyotakis poem (also available in your folder Materials > Unit9 > examples_changeSchema > karyotakis_soneto_LITE or ALL).
+You can test your schema on the poem you have been working on!

 ---